 The Oklahoma State Capitol offers an incredible, one-of-a-kind educational experience for Oklahoma school children.
 Art, history, and government are together in one space, offering an extraordinary destination and learning environment unlike any other in Oklahoma.
 At the center of the experience, managed by the Oklahoma Arts Council, collections of artworks located throughout six floors of rotundas, corridors, and galleries, make the Oklahoma State Capitol the largest public art museum in the state.

 Capitol Art Field Trip Grants from the Oklahoma Arts Council give schools across the state the chance to bring students to the historic Oklahoma State Capitol for an unforgettable journey that makes lessons from the classroom come to life.
 Through the grant program, schools are reimbursed for transportation costs such as bus rental, mileage, driver fees, and substitute teacher and support staff expenses.
-Guided tours led by volunteer docents trained by the Oklahoma Arts Council are available.
+Students are led on guided tours by volunteer docents trained by the Oklahoma Arts Council.

 Provide Oklahoma school children—especially those in rural and under-resourced communities—access to the Oklahoma State Capitol